 Here at Pearl Lemon Leads, we make use of the most effective lead generation for our clients, based on their unique needs.
 Often that includes heavy use of LinkedIn lead generation.
 However, with so many social networks out there now, some of which are far newer than others, some clients wonder why we often focus so heavily on LinkedIn.

 The following statistics, taken mainly directly from LinkedIn’s own reporting, many of which are pretty eye-opening in general, go a long way to explaining that rationale.
-If you are currently starting to think about your lead generation plans for 2023 these are things you should know.
+If you are currently starting to think about your lead generation plans for 2023 these are things you should know through lms software programs.
 And if you need help with LinkedIn lead generation once you have been persuaded how effective it can be, at Pearl Lemon Leads we’ll always be happy to help.

 For now, however here are some 2022 LinkedIn statistics you need to know now.